Glossary

 Export

-Saving data to an external file.
-Save your reading notes as a file to use in other apps or for backup.
+Saving your reading log in a format other than rfnote.
+You can use the exported file in other apps or for backup.

 File Size